By Dan Stratful

 WEB is worth buying, but preferably on price weakness due to the recent surge in the share price.

-About Webjet: WEB is Australia and New Zealand’s number 1 travel booking website and the company also has operations in North America, Singapore and Hong Kong.
+WEB is Australia and New Zealand’s number 1 travel booking website and the company also has operations in North America, Singapore and Hong Kong.
 WEB also offers hotel bookings and car hire and has Alliances and Affiliations with top travel and technology brands including VeriSign (secure online payments); MacquarieTelecom (hosts the Webjet booking engine); Galileo (provides airline schedules and availability in real time); Avis, Hertz & Budget (rental cars); and Allianz Global Assistance (Travel Insurance).

 Status: GROWTH BUY